csye6225-002191647/webapp/README.md

 - Adhere to security best practices and ensure secure storage and access of sensitive information.

 ---
-By following these guidelines, you can successfully establish and manage the web application, including the required autorun and integration testing configurations.
+By following these guidelines, you can successfully establish and manage the web application, including the required autorun and integration testing configurations. ok